English subsidy of James VI: Sapphire portrait

 In 1598 Robert Jousie's account of costume includes a payment to a Dutch craftsman in London who engraved a sapphire with Queen Elizabeth's portrait for Anne of Denmark for £17 Sterling or £280 Scots.
 Master David Foulis carried the sapphire "home" to Scotland.
 This Cornelius "Draggie" turned up in Edinburgh in 1601, attempting to set up a weaver's workshop to exploit generous subsidies for expert craftsmen, but the other weavers protested he was a lapidary, not a weaver.
 In London, Cornelius seems to have been associated with the Harderet family workshop.

-In Edinburgh, he may have worked for the goldsmith George Heriot.
+In Edinburgh, Cornelius may have worked for the goldsmith George Heriot.
 Heriot was a witness at the baptism of his son Daniel in Edinburgh on 25 January 1601.
+Another lapidary working in edinburgh at this time was Palamedes Stevens, father of the painters Anthonie Palamedesz. and Palamedes Palamedesz.
+(I) who were baptised in Leith.

 The sapphire is the last item mentioned in Thomas Foulis' accounts of royal apparel.
 On 20 February 1600 James Sempill of Beltrees delivered £400 Sterling from the annuity directly to the goldsmith George Heriot, probably for jewellery made for Anna of Denmark.